groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/container-formats/detect-file-types-zip-groupdocs-parser-java/_index.md

 }
 ```

-- **Why?** Initializing the `Parser` is essential for accessing and processing the contents of your ZIP archive.
+*Why?* Initializing the `Parser` opens the archive so you can inspect its contents.

 #### Step 2: Extract Attachments
-Next, retrieve the attachments using the `getContainer()` method.
+Retrieve each item inside the container using `getContainer()`.

 ```java
 Iterable<ContainerItem> attachments = parser.getContainer();